Sulaymaniyah: Geography and climate

-The city is located in northern Iraq and Southern Kurdistan.
-Of the main population centers in the country, it is characterized by its cooler summer temperatures and its rainier winters.
+The city is located in Northern Iraq.
+Of the main population centres in the country, it is characterized by its cooler summer temperatures and its rainier winters.
 Average temperatures range from 0 to 39 C. In the winters, there can be a significant amount of snow.
 Snow falls every year or two.

 The Köppen-Geiger climate classification system classifies its climate as hot-summer Mediterranean climate (Csa).

 Education

-The University of Sulaymaniyah was opened in 1968 with instruction in Kurdish, Arabic, and English.
+The University of Slemani was opened in 1968 with instruction in Kurdish, Arabic, and English.
 It has faculties in engineering, agriculture, the arts, science, and medicine.
 It is the largest university in the Kurdistan Region.
 A second university, Sulaimani Polytechnic University was established in 2012, also teaching in Kurdish, English and Arabic.

 In 2007 The American University of Iraq – Sulaimani, (AUI-S) was a new addition to the American universities in the Middle East, graduating its fifth class in 2016.
 Instruction at this private, not-for-profit liberal arts university is in English only, featuring a US-accredited program in English as a Second Language (ESL).
 There are a number of other private universities.

 Culture

-Two independent newspapers Hawlati and Awena and two independent political magazines Lvin and Shock, are published and distributed in Sulaymaniyah city.
+Two independent newspapers Hawlati and Awena and two independent political magazines Lvin and Shock, are published and distributed in Slemani city.
 Since 2016, there exists an International Film Festival in the city which is organized by the College of Fine Arts of the University of Sulaymanya.

-Sulaymaniyah is the only city in South Kurdistan that regularly celebrates World Music Day or Fête de la Musique.
-In one trip to the city, a journalist working for the BBC wrote about Sulaymaniyah's distinct culture:"Culture is hugely important to the Kurdish people, especially in Sulaymaniyah, but there is a strong pull to the west—modernisation and consumerism—driven perhaps by the satellite televisions they have had access to since they started running their own affairs...And at the university, students mill around the campus, chattering with each other and doing some last-minute cramming for their exams.
+Slemani is the only city in South Kurdistan that regularly celebrates World Music Day or Fête de la Musique.
+In one trip to the city, a journalist working for the BBC wrote about Slemani's distinct culture:"Culture is hugely important to the Kurdish people, especially in Slemani, but there is a strong pull to the west—modernisation and consumerism—driven perhaps by the satellite televisions they have had access to since they started running their own affairs...And at the university, students mill around the campus, chattering with each other and doing some last-minute cramming for their exams.
 The war only stopped lectures for a few weeks.
 There are probably more women than men and they are happy to air their views to anyone who asks."

+Slemani was the home of poets such as Nalî, Mahwi, and Piramerd.

 Economy

-Since 2003, Sulaymaniyah has experienced a growing local economy.
+Since 2003, Slemani has experienced a growing local economy.
 Its economy today relies on tourism, agriculture and a number of small factories, most of which are involved in the building trade.

-In 2004 the Comprehensive Food Security and Vulnerability Analysis in Iraq released an in-depth survey of the Sulaymaniyah Governorate in which they surveyed each city.
+In 2004 the Comprehensive Food Security and Vulnerability Analysis in Iraq released an in-depth survey of the Slemani Governorate in which they surveyed each city.
 In this survey, one can see the economic boom of 2003 mentioned earlier.